sportngin/sync_client/README.md

 ```

+### Poller

-A priority is used for publishing to ensure eventual delivery if the message queue does not respond.
-Supported priority queues include Delayed Job and Resque.
+A priority is used for publishing to ensure eventual delivery if the message
+queue does not respond.
+Supported priority queues include Delayed Job and
+Resque.

 Run the message queue poller: